uspki/policies/certificate-policy.md

 The system development controls for all CAs and any Registration Authority functions listed below are required:

 - The CA hardware and software shall be dedicated to performing one task: the CA. There shall be no other applications, hardware devices, network connections, or component software installed that are not part of the CA operation.
 Where the CA operation supports multiple CAs, the hardware platform may support multiple CAs.
+- Hardware and software procured to operate the CA shall be purchased in a fashion to reduce the likelihood that any particular component was tampered with (e.g., by ensuring the random selection of material at time of purchase or installation).
+- Hardware and software shall be similarly limited and scanned for malicious code on first use and continuously thereafter.

 ### 6.6.2 Security management controls
-The security management controls for all CAs and any Registration Authority functions listed below SHALL be enforced:
+The security management controls for all CAs and any Registration Authority functions listed below SHALL be implemented:

 - The configuration of the CA system, in addition to any modifications and upgrades, shall be documented and controlled.
 - There shall be a mechanism for detecting unauthorized modification to the software or configuration.
-- All system and trusted role accounts be reviewed at least every ninety (90) days.
-Any account that is no longer in use or necessary for operations be deactivated.
+- All system and trusted role accounts SHALL be reviewed at least every ninety (90) days.
+Any account that is no longer in use or necessary for operations SHALL be deactivated.
-- Implement a process that disables physical and logical access to a Certificate System by either a privileged user or a trusted role within 24 hours upon termination of the individual's employment or contracting relationship with the CA or Delegated Third Party.
+- A process SHALL be implemented that disables physical and logical access to a Certificate System by either a privileged user or a trusted role within 24 hours upon termination of the individual's employment or contracting relationship with the CA.
-- Change authentication keys and passwords for any account or trusted role ona Certificate System whenever authorization to access the account is changed or revoked.
+- All authentication credentials for any account or trusted role on a Certificate System SHALL be changed whenever authorization to access the account is changed or revoked.

 ### 6.6.3 Life cycle security controls
 No stipulation.